 *George Allison and James McEwan managed during the world wars, so the number of football seasons is not the same as calendar years.
 McEwen was manager for the last two matches before football was abandoned for WW1.
 They were his only non-wartime matches in charge.

 Often the number of trophies available is fewer than you might expect, because a new manager can’t always enter every competition in his first season – for example, if his predecessor didn’t qualify for Europe.
 In a sense, Arsène Wenger has disadvantaged himself by always qualifying for Europe; if he didn’t, he’d have fewer trophies to go for.
-There’s no perfect method.
+There’s no perfect method of analysing or judging this.

 For several early managers, I have put major trophies available as zero, as their predecessor would not have left them in a position to win anything during the short time they had in charge.
 For example, taking over with Arsenal in the Second Division means no immediate chance of winning a League title.
 In practice this makes no difference in most cases, as Arsenal’s first major trophy wasn’t till 1930 anyway!